 Growing up as I did as a young boy in the milieu of World War II, besides playing Cowboys and Indians on a regular basis all the time, the war was big for me as well.
 So said, I spent an equally amount of time playing army, and in doing so, not long after the war I was just as well equipped, if not more so, than any American infantryman ever was.
-Surplus stores sprung up all over almost overnight and I bought or got my hands on every imaginable piece of infantry garb and military gear I could get my hands on including steel helmets, pistol belts, hand held signaling mirrors, and even lace-up leggings like they used to wear in the Pacific back when the war first broke out.
-Between all those outdoor activities I read comic books, lots and lots of comic books.
+Not only did Army surplus stores spring up all over almost overnight, comic book after comic book had one full page after the other promoting all kinds of wild offers, almost all for practically nothing.
+Using one or the other or both sources I bought or got my hands on every imaginable piece of infantry garb and military gear I could get my hands on, including steel helmets, pistol belts, hand held signaling mirrors, and even lace-up leggings like they used to wear in the Pacific back when the war first broke out.
+Between all those outdoor activities and just searching for ads if nothing else, I read comic books, lots and lots of comic books.

 There was one specific comic book that showed up late in the war that carried a series of stories that combined almost all of my fantasies, Cowboys, Indians, the military and P-40 fighters --- all lumped together around one central character, Tommy Tomahawk.